What Is Granite Used For In Minecraft

 3. Granite Stairs: Crafted from granite blocks, stairs allow for the creation of slopes and steps, adding verticality and architectural detail to structures.

-4. Granite Slabs: Also crafted from granite, slabs are half-blocks that can be used to create thinner surfaces, intricate patterns, and decorative elements.
+4. Granite Slabs: Also crafted from granite, slabs are half-blocks that can be used to create thinner surfaces, involved patterns, and decorative elements.

 5. Granite Walls: Walls provide a taller, thinner barrier than full blocks, making them useful for fences, fortifications, and decorative edging.